FAIRplus/the-fair-cookbook/content/recipes/reusability/expressing-data-use.md

 - [The ODRL Vocabulary](https://www.w3.org/TR/odrl-vocab/)

-The ODRL Vocabulary and Expression describes the terms used in ODRL policies and how to encode them.
+The `ODRL Vocabulary and Expression` provides the terms to express policies in RDF language.

-The ODRL Vocabulary and Expression complements the ODRL information model.
+The ODRL Vocabulary and Expression complements the ODRL information model, which allows expressing similar information in JSON language.